karlssberg/Motiv/docs/index.md

 9. [Collections](./Collections.md)

 ## Installation

-Motiv is available as a [Nuget Package](https://www.nuget.org/packages/Motiv/) that can be install it via NuGet Package Manager Console by running the following command:
+Motiv is available as a [Nuget Package](https://www.nuget.org/packages/Motiv/) that can be installed via NuGet Package Manager Console by running the following command:

 ```bash
 Install-Package Motiv